LeadHaste

 Free Prospecting List Templates

-- CRM-ready template (columns): Company Name | Industry | Employee Range | Revenue Band | Account Tier | Contact First Name | Contact Last Name | Job Title | Email | Direct Phone | LinkedIn URL | Lead Source | Last Contact Date | Stage.
+• CRM-ready template: Company Name | Industry | Employee Range | Revenue Band | Account Tier | Contact First Name | Contact Last Name | Job Title | Email | Phone | Source | ICP Match Score

-- B2B prospecting list template (adds): Buying Intent Signal | Tech Stack | Annual Budget | Decision Timeframe | Notes.
+• B2B prospecting list template (adds): Buying Intent Signal | Tech Stack | Annual Budget | Decision Timeframe | Notes

-- Lightweight outreach CSV: Company | Contact | Email | Role | Country | Best Contact Time.
+• Lightweight outreach CSV: Company | Contact | Email | Role | Country | Best Contact Time

 Effective List Organization Tips

-- Segment by Account Tier and Buying Intent to target high-value prospects first.
+Segment by Account Tier and Buying Intent to target high-value prospects first.
+Use standardized tags: ICP, Warm Lead, Outbound Campaign A, Partner.
+Add a data-quality column (Verified Email Y/N) and a verification timestamp.

 Examples of High-Converting Lists

-- Example A (SaaS mid-market): Companies 50–500 employees | Uses Salesforce | Raised Series B in last 12 months | VP of Sales contacts only | Verified emails and active LinkedIn.
+• Example A (SaaS mid-market): Companies 50–500 employees | Uses Salesforce | Raised Series B in last 12 months | VP of Sales contacts only | Verified emails | ICP score 7+

-- Example B (Enterprise outreach): Fortune 2000, Industry = Financial Services | Tech Stack includes AWS | Budgeted for vendor in next 6 months | C-level + procurement office contacts.
+• Example B (Enterprise outreach): Fortune 2000 | Industry = Financial Services | Tech Stack includes AWS | Budgeted for vendor in next 6 months | C-level + VP contacts

-I include conversion-focused fields: Last Touchpoint, Outreach Cadence, Response Rate, and Closest Pain Point.
+Include conversion-focused fields: Last Touchpoint, Outreach Cadence, Response Rate, and Closest Pain Point.
+Track which sequence produced replies and log the subject line that worked best.

 Frequently Asked Questions